 In Device Manager, select Network adapters > the network adapter name.
 Right-click the network adapter, and then select Properties.
 Select the Driver tab > Roll back driver in Properties, then follow the steps on-screen.

-The button indicates no driver to roll back to if it is unavailable.
+The button indicates that no driver is available to roll back to if it is unavailable.

 After rolling back to the previous version of the driver, select the ‘Start’ button, chose the Power option, and select ‘Restart’ when prompted to restart.